Planning your trip to Cologne? In this post Alexandra shares tips and things to do in Cologne on a weekend trip getaway.

 Main Station is also fortunately positioned with most of the main attractions located nearby.

-Walking or cycling are two other good options depending on what you are up to.
+Walking or cycling the city are two other good options depending on what you are up to, with cycling saving you a lot of time!

 Cologne caters to every taste – you won’t have to search long for good food.
 It depends what you are up to.
 Here are my favorite places – some have been there fo years.
 Some have recently opened their doors.
 But all serve great food and drinks.
 If you are undecided try the areas around Aachener Str. and Bonner Str. – they have nice eateries.
 The whole Belgian Quarter is packed with nice places to grab a bite as is Ehrenfeld – the district which originally was an “undesired” neighbourhood became popular among hipsters – thus food and coffee options en masse.